the best museums cusco

 Tour time03 hours

-Among the many museums in Cusco, this one is strongly oriented to giving an alternative look at the history, architecture, and politics of the place.
-An incredible alternative to enjoy before undertaking any of the different Machu Picchu tours.
+Among the many museums in Cusco, this one offers a different view of the area’s history, architecture, and politics.
+It is an incredible alternative to enjoy before undertaking any Machu Picchu tours.

 4. Casa Concha museum